kitamoko1042/KitCloud-Mining-BTC/README.md

 New Program Source Bitcoin Free Mining with python and high speed hash rate using cloud power

-With this program you can earn 2-3$ per days with any type of PC
+With this program you can earn 2-3$ per using any type of PC

 first install this package's :